Lactantius/ferrivore/README.md

 ## Upcoming Features

--[ ] Many improvements to the collaborative filtering system
+- [ ] Many improvements to the collaborative filtering system

--[ ] System to commend posts for being particularly rational or well-written, which boosts them in the recommendation system
+- [ ] System to commend posts for being particularly rational or well-written, which boosts them in the recommendation system

--[ ] Reporting system to remove abusive posts
+- [ ] Reporting system to remove abusive posts

--[ ] Password recovery system
+- [ ] Password recovery system

+- [ ] Better styling, as always